-HR Services Scotland offers our clients the opportunity for themselves or their employees to become trained in Emergency First Aid.
+HR Services Scotland offers our clients the opportunity for themselves or their employees to become trained in Emergency First Aid through our emergency first aid courses Scotland.
 This training is a one day course with our qualified trainer and they will go through with you many different scenarios and it can help you and your employees be prepared for any situation.

-Here are three ways that your business can benefit from first aid:
+Here are three ways that your business can benefit from our emergency first aid courses Scotland:

 - Always Be Prepared